TourRank: Utilizing Large Language Models for Documents Ranking with a Tournament-Inspired Strategy: Introduction

 Therefore, inspired by the tournament mechanism, we propose a new zero-shot document ranking method called \textbf{TourRank}, which can fulfill the three requirements and mitigate the challenges in existing methods.
 In TourRank, we regard each candidate document as a participant in a multi-stage tournament.
 In each stage, we group the candidate documents and prompt the LLM to select the most relevant documents in each group to advance to the next stage.
 The LLM inferences across different groups in a single stage can be parallelized.
 We also design a grouping strategy, similar to the seeding strategy in sports tournaments, to make use of the initial document order provided by the first-stage retrieval model in ranking.
-In addition, to further improve the effectiveness and robustness, we design a point system to assign different points to each candidate document based on its ranking in each round tournament and perform multiple rounds of tournament.
-In this way, the ranking list can be obtained based on the final accumulated points in descending order.
+In addition, to further improve the effectiveness and robustness, we design a points system to assign different points to each candidate document based on its ranking in each round tournament and perform multiple rounds of tournament.
+In this way, we can ensemble the results in each round of tournament into a single ranking list based on the final accumulated points in descending order.

-To prove the effectiveness of our approach, We test TourRank and baselines on the TREC DL 19 \cite{craswell2020overview}, TREC DL 20 datasets \cite{craswell2021overview}, and 8 datasets from BEIR benchmark \cite{thakur2021beir}.
+To demonstrate the effectiveness of our approach, We test TourRank and baselines on the TREC DL 19 \cite{craswell2020overview}, TREC DL 20 datasets \cite{craswell2021overview}, and 8 datasets from BEIR benchmark \cite{thakur2021beir}.
+TourRank achieves state-of-the-art performance on the TREC DL datasets and the most tasks of BEIR benchmark, and achieves a good balance between performance and resource consumption.
+Experiments on different retriever and initial orderings demonstrate the robustness of TourRank ranking.
+We further evaluate TourRank using a range of large language models (LLMs), including gpt-3.5-turbo, gpt-4-turbo, gpt-4o-mini via OpenAI’s API, as well as several open-source models, such as Mistral-7B-Instruct-v0.2 \cite{jiang2023mistral}, Llama-3-8B-Instruct \cite{Meta2024} and vicuna-13b-v1.5 \cite{zheng2023judging}.
+The results suggest that TourRank consistently outperform some existing listwise ranking approaches.

-To conclude, our contributions can be summarized as follows: \begin{itemize} \item We introduce TourRank, a novel zero-shot documents ranking method based on LLMs.
-By conducting multiple rounds of tournament, TourRank outperforms existing prompting strategies for zero-shot documents ranking. \item TourRank effectively mitigates the shortcomings of current methods, particularly their sensitivity to the initial candidate documents. \item TourRank strikes a commendable balance between inference cost and effectiveness, further solidifying its advantages. \item Our experimental results confirm that TourRank also achieves SOTA on the open-source models Mistral-7B \cite{jiang2023mistral} and Llama-3-8B \cite{Meta2024}. \end{itemize}